JanOonk/bulkvideoconverter/README.md

 3. Use these Task Settings: `User-defined script: /volume1/Apps/bulkvideoconverter/startDockerContainer.sh`

 Create a Jellyfin docker container (using DSM 7)
-1. Start Container Manager
+1. Install `Container Manager` from `Package Center`
+2. Start `Container Manager`
-2. Registry > Search edit box > jellyfin
+3. Registry > Search edit box > jellyfin
-3. Download
+4. Download
-4. Container > Create > Image: jellyfin/jellyfin:latest
+5. Container > Create > Image: jellyfin/jellyfin:latest
-5. Next
+6. Next
-6. Volume Settings > Add Folder: expand the Shared Folder from step 1 of `Installation` and search for the installation folder.
+7. Volume Settings > Add Folder: expand the Shared Folder from step 1 of `Installation` and search for the installation folder.
 Map this folder for this container to `/Apps`.
-7. Volume Settings > Add Folder: search your video folder.
+8. Volume Settings > Add Folder: search your video folder.
 Map this folder for this container to `/videos`.

 ## Different encoders